Nepal Solukhumbu Sundar Peak 5000m and Sumna Pass 5400m

 Following the upper Thame Valley to the tea house of Aye

-Aye is coming up.
+Aye, the last tea house in the valley is coming up.
 Passed this point it is camping only.

-Aye and the mountains next to Renjola
+The lone teahouse in Aye and the mountains next to Renjola.

 Aye teahouse - 6 am and starting the fire